Little Barford Power Station

-Little Barford Power Station is a combined cycle gas turbine power station in the village of Little Barford in Bedfordshire, England.
+Little Barford Power Station is a combined cycle gas turbine power station in the parish of Little Barford in Bedfordshire, England.
 It lies just south of the A428 St Neots bypass and east of the Wyboston Leisure Park.
 The River Great Ouse runs alongside.
 It was formerly the site of two coal-fired power stations, now demolished.
 The station is operated by RWE.

 The net capacity of 727 MW is sufficient to supply over half a million households.